Direct line wanted to run a campaign that could engage the building community and encourage them to take up public liability insurance.

 In order for a campaign to work really well (and become the semi-mythical ‘viral’), it needs to resonate with the audience.

-We set about interviewing as many builders, plumbers and electricians as possible, and through this, found that they tended to consume media on pages such as On The Tools and the Builders Craic, with video being by far the most popular content of choice.
+Our social media team set about interviewing as many builders, plumbers and electricians as possible, and through this, found that they tended to consume media on pages such as On The Tools and the Builders Craic, with video being by far the most popular content of choice.

 With our initial research underway, we started setting some internal goals for the marketing campaign.